Guilherme-Ferreira2107/Converter_Pips_In_Real/README.md

 - SCSS

 ```

-Para mais informações: [Guilherme Ferreira](https://www.linkedin.com/in/guifsantos/)
-For more information: <a href="https://www.linkedin.com/in/guifsantos/">Guilherme Ferreira</a>
+For more information: Guilherme Santos, https://www.linkedin.com/in/guifsantos/